Modern Slavery Act 2015

 The Group acts in compliance with the legal and regulatory framework of each of the countries in which it operates.
-In certain jurisdictions where it may be identified that the legal and regulatory framework may not provide sufficient security, the Group uses as a reference the international standards and initiatives in terms of respect and protection of human rights which are listed above.
+In certain jurisdictions where it may be identified that the legal and regulatory framework may not provide sufficiently security, the Group uses as a reference the international standards and initiatives in terms of respect and protection of human rights which are listed above.

-- The Worldwide agreement on fundamental human rights and trade union rights signed between Societe Generale and UNI Global Union in 2015, and which was reinforced and renewed for 3 years in February 2019;
+- The Worldwide Agreement on fundamental human rights and trade union rights – signed between Societe Generale and UNI Global Union in 2015, and which was reinforced and renewed for 3 years in February 2019;

-- The Policy on the Fight Against Money Laundering and Terrorist Financing Within the Societe Generale Group (internal document);
+- The Group’s Policy on the Fight Against Money Laundering and Terrorist Financing Within the Societe Generale Group (internal document);

 Our risk assessment and management processes

-These identified risks were prioritised into four categories from low to high based on sector-related data, including:
+These identified risks were then prioritised into four categories from low to high based on sector-related data, including:

 - the severity of the potential impact;

-Towards our employees
+Regarding our employees

-This agreement applies to all of the Group’s 149,000 employees throughout its 67 countries of operation and aims to ensure fair working conditions, prevent any form of employment-related discrimination, and to respect health and safety regulations and freedom of association.
+This agreement applies to all of the Group’s 138,000 employees throughout its 62 countries of operation and aims to ensure fair working conditions, prevent any form of employment-related discrimination, and to respect health and safety regulations and freedom of association.
 It incorporates: